-I’ve been on this journey a while now.
+I’ve been on this journey of running a blog a while now.
 Almost a year to be exact.
 Sometimes I feel like it’s one great moment of success and another…. failure.
 Don’t get me wrong, I love to write.
 Once upon a time, it used to be my favourite hobby and escape.
 But lately I’ve been wondering why I decided to blog in the first place.
 More important, is it something I’m happy about?

 I decided to begin blogging because I enjoyed writing and sharing with others.
 I wanted a chance to interact with others in a way that made me happy.
 While I still love writing and sharing, I’ve come to understand that blogging is very different than what I imagined.